The New LIMS Journal

 Education Announcements

-Check out the New York Modular page for more information or email education@labaninstitute.org
+Check out the Introductory Courses at LIMS page for more information or email education@labaninstitute.org

-The New Pathways program is merging into the New York Modular (Hybrid) format!
+The New Pathways program merged into the New York Modular (Hybrid) format!

 LIMS offered the New Pathways program in response to the Covid-19 pandemic.
 As we move forward into the post-Covid season, New Pathways, the LIMS new hybrid program, will be merging into the New York Modules to become a hybrid format implementing the benefits of online education in the pedagogy.
 To learn more about the New York Modular format, please click HERE to be redirected to the New York Modular Format page.
 For more information email education@labaninstitute.org